iai-group/DBpedia-Entity/README.md

 The `runs` folder contains a set of baseline rankings ("runs") in TREC format (the details of the indices used for generating these runs are described [here](index_details.md)).

 - `/v1`: The runs related to **DBpedia-Entity v1**, reported in Table 2 of the paper [2].
 - `/v2`: The runs related to **DBpedia-Entity v2**, reported in the table below.
 The evaluation metric is NDCG (Normalized Discounted Cumulative Gain) at ranks 10 and 100.
 New retrieval systems, evaluated using DBpedia-Entity v2, are supposed to be compared against these results.
-Note that all of these runs are generated using the `queries-v2_stopped.txt` file.
+Note that all these runs are generated using the `queries-v2_stopped.txt` query file.

 <table>
   <thead>